wordofwarning/wordofwarning.org/current/2025-haphazard/programme/index.md

 <hr>
 **the institute for crazy dancing** · *FRAGILE.
 One way to wonderment…*

 A colourful cube transforms into a see-saw and a striking Hazard Cube.<br>*Feeling fragile?
 Get a sticker; find your balance; make a wish and enter wonderment…*

-*THIS PARA READS LIKE DESCRIPTION, NOT COPY?<br>Participants approach us and ask what's going on.
-We engage in conversation about fragility.
-Up to four participants at a time then get a FR/AGILE sticker and find balance on the see-saw.
-Following the balance we unzip the 2m cube and invite the participants inside: "Close your eyes and make a wish".
-Then we count down from ten before tilting the cube on its axis to release them to a new view of the world.*

 The ICD has been crafting participatory performance art for 25 years.
 From cross-city masquerades to installations that look like fairground rides — but do all the opposites; absurdist cabaret to art gallery interventions and site-responsive performance.